Downhill Racer: Critical response

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 85% based on 26 reviews, with an average rating of 7.13/10.
-The website's critics consensus reads, "Downhill Racer plunges the viewer thrillingly into the action of the sport -- and continues to hold the attention as a thoughtful drama."
+The website's critics consensus reads, "Downhill Racer plunges the viewer thrillingly into the action of the sport—and continues to hold the attention as a thoughtful drama."
 On Metacritic, the film has a weighted average score of 89 out of 100, based on 15 critics, indicating "universal acclaim".

 In his review for the Chicago Sun-Times, Roger Ebert gave the film four out of four stars, calling it "the best movie ever made about sports—without really being about sports at all."
-In addition to praising the performances of Redford and Hackman, Ebert noted how well the film balanced the exciting action sequences and the less glamorous aspects of an athlete's life.
-Ebert wrote:
+In addition to praising the performances of Redford and Gene Hackman, Ebert noted how well the film balances exciting action sequences and the less glamorous aspects of an athlete's life.
+He wrote:

 In his review for The New York Times, Roger Greenspun called Downhill Racer "a very good movie".
-Writing about the lead character David Chappellet, Greenspun observed, "His world is that international society of the well-exercised inarticulate where the good is known as 'really great,' and the bad is signified by silence.
+Of the lead character, Greenspun wrote, "His world is that international society of the well-exercised inarticulate where the good is known as 'really great,' and the bad is signified by silence.
 In appreciating that world, its pathos, its narcissism, its tensions, and its sufficient moments of glory, Downhill Racer succeeds with sometimes chilling efficiency."

 In his review for Life magazine, Richard Schickel praised the film for both its esthetic beauty and its depiction of the brutal realities of competition.
 Schickel wrote: